 About Abhinav Lohia

-Abhinav Lohia is the deputy managing attorney for Davies & Associates, LLC’s Chicago office, and also the chair for the firm’s India and Southeast Asia practice.
-In addition, he is a member of the global investor and business practice, and serves on the Global Advisory Board.
-Attorney Lohia has expertise in investment and business immigration, with a focus on EB-5, E-2, L-1, and E-1 visas.
-This includes working with investors to make qualified U.S. investments for EB-5 green card purposes, and also helping investors establish U.S. businesses, affiliates, and subsidiaries for L-1 and E-2 visas.
+Lohia is experienced in investment and business immigration, with a focus on EB-5, E-2, L-1 and E-2 visas.
+He worked with investors to make qualified U.S. investments for EB-5 green card purposes, and also helped investors establish U.S. businesses, affiliates and subsidiaries for L-1 and E-2 visas.

 - What are the salary and employment requirements for an EB-5 visa?